About Cherikoff Australian Ingredients – Part 1: A Bit of History

 While studying for my Bachelor of Applied Science degree in the 1970s at what is now the University of Technology, Nicole Kidman’s father, the late Anthony Kidman (who was my lecturer in biochemistry) bumped into me in the hallway sometime in 1975 and said “Are you still here Vic?
 Do you want a job?
 I have one on offer at the University of New South Wales in the Dept of Pharmacology and Physiology.”

-The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking scientific analytical research into the nutritional value of native foods at the Human Nutrition Unit at the University of Sydney.
+The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking analytical research into the nutritional value of Australian wild foods at what was then, the Human Nutrition Unit at the University of Sydney.

 In some ways, it was serendipitous that I landed this job because I was one out of 84 other applicants.
 Yet thus began an accelerated learning curve on my teenage passion; that of finding and eating Australian wild foods, then popularly known as bushfood or bush tucker but nowadays better referred to as authentic Australian food or just wild foods.